imgag/T2T_ONT/doc/04_assembly_qc.md

 2) Take 1000 bases from start and end with `seqkit subseq` and write into `$output.teloinput.fa`.
 Append _Start and _End to fasta header.
 3) Search telmere motif with tidk.
 Output file: '$output.haplotype1_telomeric_repeat_windows.csv' Columns: `id,window,forward_repeat_number,reverse_repeat_number,telomeric_repeat`
 4) Reformat tidk output to `$output_motif_T2T.txt`.
 It's filtering for regions with sufficient telomere occurences (≥15 in columns 3 and 4), extracting contig information, and identifying sequences that appear exactly twice in the dataset (found on both ends).
 Columns: `id \t len`
 5) Use minigraph to map ref to assembly and use cov_cal -T to detect T2T contigs.
-Not additional where this tools comes from.
+Part of the hifiasm QC suite.
+Needs to have 95% of sequence covered on both the Query and Reference with a single contiguous alignment.
 Output: `$output_alignment.txt`
 6) Convert output to new file